davidmay75/KanaQuiz/README.md

 # KanaQuiz
-Japanese kana practice made with Unity
+Japanese kana practice made with C# in Unity